Cybergate9/PHP-Siteframework/README.md

 # PHP Siteframework
-This is the 2022, version 2, renamed, version of [this old gem](https://github.com/Cybergate9/phpSiteFramework)..
+This is the 2022, refactored, improved, renamed, version of [this old gem](https://github.com/Cybergate9/phpSiteFramework)..

-## Version 2
+## Version 2022.xx.xx

-Version 2 adds:
+Version 2022.xx.xx adds:

 * mainconfig and (newly created) localconfig separate some concerns making it easier to update mainconfig on remote host